CO2 FOOTPRINT OF VOLTSTORAGE HOME BATTERIES

 The results of the Cradle-to-Gate analysis show that the energy consumption required in the production of lithium-based storage systems is a massive emission driver.
 As such, more than one third of all CO2 emissions from production and resource extraction are attributable to the use of electricity and thermal energy.
 It was found that there are only minor differences between the two most common lithium battery types (iron phosphate and NMC) in terms of energy demand.

 The high energy consumption in the production of lithium batteries stems from an energy-intensive dry-process employed in electrode production.
 To manufacture the electrodes, the active materials (including lithium) are mixed with other chemical ingredients to form a moist paste.
-This paste is applied to copper or aluminium foils, which then must be dried at high temperatures in order to be processed further.
+This paste is applied to copper or aluminum foils, which then must be dried at high temperatures in order to be processed further.

 Vanadium Redox Flow technology is recommended for stationary applications